 The veins contain one-way valves to stop back flow or the blood falling back towards the toes.
 These valves can become weak or damaged, which causes venous back flow.
 It’s this back flow which leads to venous hypertension and / or varicose veins.

 People’s legs and feet can also swell if there are problems with the lymphatic system.
 The lymphatic system can be thought of as a waste disposal system that takes tissue fluid and waste products away from the tissues around the skin, fat, muscle and bone.
 Once inside the lymphatic vessels (which initially are barely visible just under the surface of the skin), the tissue fluid becomes known as ‘lymph’ and is transported in one direction by increasingly larger and deeper lymphatic vessels.
 Collection of fluid and waste products from the tissue spaces by the lymphatic capillaries is entirely dependent on movement of surrounding tissues.
 Not having a pump like the heart to propel movement of lymph, the lymphatic system depends on muscle activity and deep breathing to work well and to reduce lymphatic swelling.
 Therefore being active is essential for a healthy lymphatic system and is a key part of Lymphoedema management.

 Swelling in the lower legs can also be caused by right-sided congestive heart failure.
 This is known as cardiac oedema and also causes shortness of breath and weight gain.
 It is important that you consider cardiac oedema when treating patients presenting with these symptoms, and before you consider compression therapy.
-However, someone with a cardiac problem may also have other problems causing swelling that must be treated.
+However, someone with a cardiac problem may also have other problems, such as lymphoedema which must be treated.

 Assessment of a patient with oedema